 - Small and unobtrusive

-Google’s WiFi system, which was recently brought under the “Nest” umbrella, is one of the fastest home mesh WiFi systems on the market, and one of the most handsome.
-It’s also incredibly easy to use: just pop open the app and you’ll be able to do simple tasks without any trouble, whether that’s creating a guest network, sharing your password with a friend, or instituting parental controls.
-It’s on the pricey side—but lets you pick an initial, appropriately priced pack of one, two, or three units—and it’s backward compatible with previous versions of Google WiFi, which can help you save a little money on satellite beacons you already have or come across on closeout sale.
+Google’s Wi-Fi system, which was recently brought under the “Nest” umbrella, is one of the fastest home mesh Wi-Fi systems on the market and one of the most handsome.
+It’s also incredibly easy to use: just pop open the app, and you’ll be able to do simple tasks without any trouble, whether creating a guest network, sharing your password with a friend, or instituting parental controls.
+It’s on the pricey side—but lets you pick an initial, appropriately priced pack of one, two, or three units—and it’s backward compatible with previous versions of Google Wi-Fi, which can help you save a little money on satellite beacons you already have or come across on closeout sale.

-Why we picked it: WiFi 6 routers are starting to emerge and this advanced system is ahead of the curve when it comes to features and comptibility.
+Why we picked it: Wi-Fi 6 routers are starting to emerge, and this advanced system is ahead of the curve regarding features and compatibility.